dmwm/PHEDEX/Documentation/WebConfig/README.txt

     password      = <password>			\
     version       = V2.3

+For DBS, you will need to create /data/DBSAccessInfo/DBParam.
+It has a sequence of entries as follows, for each DBS instance.

+  Section         MCLocal_3/Writer
+  Interface       Oracle
+  Database        cms_dbs_mcprod_local
+  AuthDBUsername  cms_dbs_mcprod_local_3_writer
+  AuthDBPassword  <password>

 ** Configure Apache

 Make sure Apache is configured to run enough concurrent children.
 The